Kira060200/social_media_plots/README.md

 11-01-2021,38,79,5,9

-Right now, it only supports this apps.
+Right now, it only supports this apps, but modifying the script should be no challenge.
 The time is in minutes

 ### Plots
 Some of the plots I generated, you can find more plots in their special folder